andersondomingues/orca-sim/README.md

 - We are currently working on the Sulphane platform, which is the example provided within URSA.
 We hope to finish the platform as soon as the end of November/2018.
 However, URSA can be considered as stable and the development of Sulphane should not bring any modifications to URSA source code.

 - Here are a tiny list of things to be implemented in the near future
- - Distributed and parallel simulation (because is faster than singlecore)
+    - Distributed and parallel simulation (because it is faster than singlecore)
- - Functional models (to speed-up software development for simulated platforms)
+    - Functional models (to gain simulation time and to speed-up software development for simulated platforms)
     - Debugging and visualization tools
     - Drive detection
+    - Breakpoints and snapshots
+    - Simulation history, rollback and forward of simulation steps

 ## Provided Models